French ironclad Marengo: Service

-Marengo was laid down at Brest in July 1865 and launched on 15 October 1868.
+Marengo was laid down at Toulon in July 1865 and launched on 15 October 1868.
 The ship began her sea trials on 1 July 1870 and was running them when the Franco-Prussian War of 1870–71 began.
 She was immediately put in reserve and not commissioned until 1872 for service with the Mediterranean Squadron.
 Marengo remained with the squadron until 1876 when she was again placed in reserve.
 On 2 October 1880 the ship was recommissioned and assigned to the Mediterranean Squadron.
 Marengo was transferred to the Levant Squadron (Division Navale du Levant) on 13 February 1881 and bombarded the Tunisian port of Sfax in July as part of the French occupation of Tunisia.
 She remained in the Mediterranean until 1886 when she was assigned to the Reserve Squadron.
 In 1888 Marengo became the flagship of the Northern Squadron and led the squadron during its port visits to Osborne Bay and Spithead in August 1891 and to Kronstadt in September 1891.
 She was reduced to reserve the following year and sold on 7 March 1896.